gokarla-io/shopware/README.md

 ## Contributing

 We welcome contributions!
-This is an open-source project under the Apache 2.0 License.
+This is an open-source project under the Apache-2.0 License.

 **Quality Standards:**